 Drifting apart from your friends is heartbreaking but you will heal.
 You will miss the hangouts, the laughter, the jokes and the late night conversations but when distance becomes farther, you simply cannot force them to stay in your life and you cannot force yourself to stay in theirs.
 You will thank yourself later for cutting the rope because you would never want to be suffocated from all the drama.
 It will be a long process but you know what, you’ll get over it.
 You will.
 As most heartbreaks really do.
-One day you will smile and remember the good times and by then, remembering will be enough like an old Polaroid film that you have been keeping.
+One day you will smile and remember the good times and by then, remembering will be enough like a couple of old photographs that you have been keeping.

 At the end of the day, real friends never outgrow each other; they grow together.

 This is a blog for books & life + style.